19hours/sg-statutes/Acts/Administration of Muslim Law Act.md

 10\.
 Any person who fails, without reasonable excuse, to comply with any requirement of the auditor under paragraph 9 or who otherwise hinders, obstructs or delays the auditor in the performance of his duties or the exercise of his powers shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000.

+9

+11.

-11. The Majlis shall, as soon as the financial statements have been audited in accordance with the provisions of this Act, send to the Minister a copy of the audited financial statements, signed by the President or Chief Executive, together with a copy of the auditor’s report.
+The Majlis shall, as soon as the financial statements have been audited in accordance with the provisions of this Act, send to the Minister a copy of the audited financial statements, signed by the President or Chief Executive, together with a copy of the auditor’s report.

 [Act 35 of 2005 wef 07/08/2013]

+9This paragraph has been amended as set out in section 12 of the Administration of Muslim Law (Amendment) Act 2005 (Act 35 of 2005) when that section was brought into operation on 7th August 2013.

 12\.
 Where the Auditor-General is not the auditor of the Majlis, a copy of the audited financial statements and any report made by the auditor shall be forwarded to the Auditor-General at the same time they are submitted to the Majlis.